35 Famous Greek Landmarks to Visit

 Visiting the temple shows you how big the temple was in the ancient world and why it is essential to preserve it even today.

 The ancient citadel known as The Acropolis is an impressive landmark located in the middle of Athens, Greece.
-The archaeological site is at the top of a hill and within it contains arguably one of the most famous landmarks in the world and definitely in Greece, the Parthenon.
+The archaeological site is at the top of a hill and within it contains arguably one of the most famous landmarks of the world and definitely in Greece, the Parthenon.

 The Acropolis itself is 7.4 acres, and the earliest reference to it is from the 6th millennium BC.
 This landmark is massive, and its history is very rich!
 The Acropolis has a lot for visitors to explore.
 There are many ancient buildings housed within it, around 20 different sites.

 This structure is one of the finest landmarks in Greece when considering its conception and execution.
 The former temple was created between 447 and 438 BC to replace the first Parthenon.